 Where are the pandas?

-Make your way through the park at Schönbrunn to the zoo’s main entrance in the northwest corner of the complex.
+To find our pair of monochrome wonders, make your way through the park at Schönbrunn to the zoo’s main entrance in the northwest corner of the complex.
 After the ticket barrier, go straight ahead down the tree-lined avenue in front of you,

 To your left is a kind of visitor centre, then a long building with koala bears and, after that, the Giant Panda enclosure: a building with a large outdoor area beyond it.